 - The opportunity offers to earn additional farm income, diversify products and marketing, build relations within the community

 - Provide employment for family.
 Adding farm recreational activities and entertainment has been a successful strategy for increasing customer traffic to existing farm retail outlets.

 - The skills of management and the spirit of entrepreneurship will be improved.

 - There would be development in the consumer markets and as a result, employment increases.

 Agritourism in Pakistan

-Agriculture is a mainstay of Pakistan’s economy, contributing about 20 percent to the GDP and employing 41% of the workforce.
+Agriculture is a mainstay of Pakistan’s economy, contributing about 20 per cent to the GDP and employing 41% of the workforce.
 Agricultural tourism is growing rapidly in South Asia but being a culturally diverse country with four provinces, each having its own distinctive social fabric, visitors can see a little bit of everything here from rural areas to metropolitan cities.

-Pakistan offers agritourism activities which include farm tours, paddy transplanting, harvesting and threshing, livestock farming to mention a few.
+Pakistan offers agritourism activities which include farm tours, paddy transplanting, harvesting and threshing, and livestock farming to mention a few.
 Visiting local fruit farms can be a lot of fun as you have opportunities to sample the produce but only if it is safe to do so because there are often loads of different fruits that you’ve probably never seen before!
 Pakistan has a rich and varied landscape, from the Himalayan mountains to vast deserts and coastal areas.
-Hugely diverse ecosystems provide habitats for gazelles, deer, pigs, rare birds e g Siberian cranes, red-breasted geese etcetera; there are also wild boar (which is very dangerous), leopards tigers bears, and wolves, together with venomous snakes like vipers or cobras waiting to strike so you do need to stay alert!
+Hugely diverse ecosystems provide habitats for gazelles, deer, pigs, rare birds e g Siberian cranes, red-breasted geese etcetera; there are also wild boar (which are very dangerous), leopards tigers bears, and wolves, together with venomous snakes like vipers or cobras waiting to strike so you do need to stay alert!

 Agritourism Events In Pakistan